finos/waltz/waltz-ng/client/README.md

 * A Postman collection could be provided to define and verify all of the header and body requirements for each OAuth request - recreate that format within the requests in Waltz
 * The `url: 'authentication/oauth'` in thirdparty-setup.js should match the name of the endpoint configured here `Spark.post(WebUtilities.mkPath(BASE_URL, "oauth"), (request, response) -> {`
 * Additional user information may be accessible via your external thirdparty OAuth Provider.
 This implementation can be expanded to request, parse and utilize that info as needed
+* paramBuilder and getAccessToken are configured for generic thirdparty OAuth Providers and should work for most imoplementations